 Why Is It Important For Kids To Learn About The Alphabet?

 Learning letter identification and sounds is the first step of success toward learning to read!
 It forms a crucial foundation for kids to build upon.
 Vary activities from art projects to games and young learners will be hooked.

 How to Make the Winter Alphabet Sorting Activity

 Print the activity, laminate, and cut the individual mats and pieces.

 We used the velcro dots to make sure the letters stay put on the mats.
 This is also a fabulous way to throw in some extra fine motor skill practice while matching upper and lowercase letters.

 First, lay out all of the letter cards and choose one sorting mat at a time.
 Kids can search through the letter cards to find the corresponding letters and connect them.

 Use the mats in alphabetical order, or randomly.
 Adapt the activity for students by providing more/less letter cards to choose from.
 Students who are unfamiliar with the letters may become overwhelmed by all of those choices!

-- Stage a snowball fight!
-This one could get rowdy, but is sure to be a hit with young learners.
+Stage a snowball fight!
+This one could get rowdy, but is sure to be a hit.
 Place all of the letter snowballs on a line in the middle of a large, open space.
 Divide the group in half, with teams on opposite ends of the room.
 On, “GO!”, students race to the centerline to grab a snowball, call out the letter, then race back and “throw” it in a designated area/container.